-I can’t imagine an apparel store without good filters and sorting options but still they exist.
+I can’t imagine an apparel store without good filters and sorting options, but still, they exist.

 People value their time and won’t spend too much of it on searching for particular products.
 A potential customer doesn’t want to see shoes of all the sizes and types while he needs athletic shoes, size 9.
 Give him what he needs.
-Additionally provide price sliders to save his time.
+Additionally, provide price sliders to save his time.

 Such filters are relevant for many store types, not only for those selling apparel and shoes.
-If you own a car parts store, a year-make-model filters is a must-have.
+If you own a car parts store, a year-make-model filter is a must-have.
 I guess you understand what I mean.